Breach of Contract

 A new account agreement is usually signed when investment accounts are opened.
 This agreement creates additional obligations towards the investor.
 Most claims against stockbrokers and other investment advisors involve breaches of this contract as well as other, oral or implied promises.

-Finally, stockbrokers and their firms must enter into contracts with self-regulatory organizations such as FINRA to become registered representatives and member firms.
+Finally, stockbrokers and their firms have contractual agreements self-regulatory organizations such as FINRA to become registered representatives and member firms.
 Investors are the third-party beneficiaries of these contracts with the regulators and may bring actions under these contracts as well.

 Finally, under the shingle theory, cases have determined that when a brokerage firm hangs its shingle it has a duty to investors to follow the rules and regulations of the securities industry.